-It is not just flashy sports cars that count as performance cars, you’ll also find many imports and kit cars (for example) in the same category.
+It is not just flashy sports cars or high performance vehicles that count as performance cars, you’ll also find many imports and kit cars (for example) in the same category.

 Many imports from outside the EU, particularly from Japan, are built to such high specifications that they will be considered by insurance to be a performance vehicle.